-- Prerequisite: SPAN 231 or consent of instructor.
+• Prerequisite: SPAN 231

-- Offering: Summer program in Ecuador
+• Offering: Summer program in Ecuador

-- Instructor: Staff

-SPAN 260 (4th Sem Lang Req) Hispanic Literature in Translation (1)
+SPAN 260 Hispanic Literature in Translation (1)

 This course will focus on English translations of major literary works originally written in Spanish and their literary, cultural, social, and historic impact.
 Specific topics will vary.
 Taught in English.
 Does not count towards major or minor.